GenomicsAotearoa/metagenomics_summer_school/docs/day3/ex12_gene_prediction.md

 #### Examining the *prodigal* parameters

-Before we start runnning `prodigal`, we will take quick look at the parameters.
+Before we start runnning `prodigal`, we will take a quick look at the parameters.

 ```bash
 module purge